 Music transcends language, location and demographics.
-If you know the piano, guitar or other instrument, you could share your skills with eager students.
+If you know the piano, guitar or other instruments, you could share your skills with eager students.
 Plus, you can teach anyone, from children to fellow adults.

 If you want to do one-on-one sessions, you can find clients online or buy advertisements in the local newspaper.
 If you want to earn even more money, you can host group sessions.
 Like the other jobs on this list, being a music teacher lets you set your own hours and fees.

-You will have to plan lessons, though, and hold music recitals and give helpful feedback.
-Depending on your preferences, you could rent a studio, hold lessons at your home, teach online or even travel to your student’s homes.
+You will have to plan lessons, hold music recitals, and give helpful feedback.
+Depending on your preferences, you could rent a studio, hold classes at your home, teach online or even travel to your student’s homes.